KeejayK/Otto/README.md

 ## 📘 Overview

-Otto is an intelligent calendar assistant built for students.
-Speak naturally to manage your schedule, snap photos class timetables and copy-paste your syllabi to instantly capture deadlines, exam dates, and office hour times to seamlessly sync everything to your Google Calendar.
+otto is an intelligent calendar assistant built for students.
+Speak naturally to manage your schedule - add, edit or remove events directly through conversation. otto helps students streamline academic scheduling by using natural language processing and integrates seamlessly with Google Calendar.

 ### We aim to:

-- **Simplify academic scheduling** by creating a streamlined solution that understands how students actually work.
+- **Simplify academic scheduling** by creating a streamlined solution that understands how students actually work
-- **Redefine** how students manage their academic schedules with a conversational interface purpose-built for college life.
+- **Redefine** how students manage their academic schedules with a conversational interface purpose-built for college life
+- Make calendar management feel **as easy as texting a friend**

 ### We'll achieve these goals by:

-- Utilizing natural language processing to simplify calendar management
+- Leveraging natural language processing for calendar commands
-- Automate the extraction of critical dates from syllabi
-- Integrating the changes directly to Google Calendar
+- Integrating directly with Google Calendar for automatic event updates

-## 🎯 Planned Features
+## 🎯 Core Features

-- Simple Natural Language Event Creation: A straightforward text input field where students can type events in plain English
+- **Natural Language Event Creation:** Add events by typing in plain English
-- Conversational Event Editing: Ability to modify existing events through natural chat interactions
+- **Conversational Event Editing:** Modify existing events through natural chat interactions
-- Basic Syllabus Text Parser: Copy paste syllabi content to automatically extract dates and assignment information using keyword recognition
+- **Smart Event Removal:** Delete events just by asking otto
-- Google Calendar Integration: One-way sync that pushes otto events to Google Calendar.
+- **Google Calendar Integration:** One-way sync that pushes otto events to Google Calendar.

 ## 🛠️ Tech Stack